Scorpions-Robotics/cascade-2022/README.md

 ## Cascade Classifiers and Dataset of Images for the FRC Rapid React Season

 This repository contains the Cascade Classifiers and a huge dataset of images for the FRC Rapid React Season.
+All images in this dataset are taken by 7672 Scorpions Robotics.
 We used the 1:3 ratio of pos:neg images to train our classifiers.
 Feel free to open an issue if you have any questions or suggestions.
 Have fun!

 ### Commands